 Since the earliest days ECHER has operated as a loose and mostly informal network of fellow academics, colleagues, and friends, and it has as such acted as a support network for junior scholars who wish to share experiences and resources, support each other, and expand opportunities to meet and collaborate.

-Our work at the moment is focused on the following activities: maintaining ECHER Blog, organizing events (see below), and disseminating information relevant for early-career scholars via social media and our mailing list.
+Our work at the moment is focused on the following activities: managing ECHER Blog, organizing events (see below), and disseminating information relevant for early-career scholars via social media and our mailing list.

 ECHER also works towards strengthening ties with other communities of similar character, as well as with well-established associations of higher education researchers, such as the Consortium of Higher Education Researchers (CHER).
 Since 2013, ECHER has a representative in the CHER Board of Governors, appointed for a period of four years.
 The first ECHER representative was Mari Elken (2013-2017).
 In 2017, the role was taken up by Jelena Brankovic.